The Legend of Briar Rose

 The Legend of Briar Rose is the title of a series of paintings by the Pre-Raphaelite artist Edward Burne-Jones which were begun before 1874 but not completed until 1890.
 The four original paintings – The Briar Wood, The Council Chamber, The Garden Court and The Rose Bower – and an additional ten adjoining panels, are located at Buscot Park in Oxfordshire, England.

-The four major panels were first exhibited at Agnew's Gallery in Bond Street, London in 1890.
+The four major panels were first exhibited at Thomas Agnew & Sons Gallery in Bond Street, London in 1890.
 They were acquired by Alexander Henderson, later to become the Lord Faringdon, for Buscot Park.
 When Burne-Jones visited the house and saw the paintings in their new setting he advised on the extension of the frames of each of the four paintings and painted ten smaller panels to fill in the gap, which continued the rose motif from the main paintings.

 Subject

 The paintings depict a moment in the story of "Sleeping Beauty", the title of the series coming from the version presented by the Brothers Grimm in their collection of 1812.